Under Luxembourg law, the Board of an investment fund is liable towards investors for the proper discharge of the mandate it has received from them.

 Allocation of tasks and understanding how the Board responsibilities may be materialised are some of the aspects which are covered by our experts.

-Thanks to our long-standing exposure to governing bodies of regulated firms, we propose independent reviews of governance models and challenge, if need be, the functioning of boards and management committees.
+Thanks to our long-standing exposure to governing bodies of regulated firms, our regulatory consulting expertise driven by Arendt Regulatory & Consulting S.A.
+(ARC) proposes independent reviews of governance models and challenges, if need be, the functioning of boards and management committees.